 The Future Is in Palm Leaf

-If you've had the pleasure of living in or even visiting the far southern reaches of the United States where palm trees are plentiful, you've surely noticed those hard brown palm fronds along the streets where palm trees grow.
-They fall to the ground almost the way maple leaves fall to the north.
-But if you've taken a closer look, you've noticed that these spent leaves are a lot sturdier than paper-like deciduous leaves.
+If you've had the pleasure of living in or even visiting the far southern reaches of the United States, where palm trees are plentiful, you've surely noticed those hard brown palm fronds along the streets where palm trees grow.
+They fall to the ground like maple leaves fall to the north.
+But if you've taken a closer look, you've noticed that these spent leaves are much sturdier than paper-like deciduous leaves.
 Dinnerware manufacturers have noticed the same thing and have pursued the promise of palm leaves as the ideal sustainable dinnerware.
 Not only is this a strong material, but one whose natural origins give it an attractive wood-grain appearance.
 Our eco-friendly dinnerware selections feature palm-leaf plates, bowls, and cutlery, all of which are up to the same tasks as less sustainable materials.
-And to break up the monotony of palm leaf at your table in choosing eco-friendly disposable dinnerware, we also feature sugarcane and birch products as sustainable complements.
+And to break up the monotony of palm leaves at your table in choosing eco-friendly disposable dinnerware, we also feature other sustainable complementary products.

 We use sugarcane fiber and birchwood to produce these complementary products.
 All these knives, spoons, forks, plates, and trays are sustainable because they are made using 100% natural materials.
 Even when collecting these materials, the trees or branches are cut down, and the materials that have fallen down are used.
 They are given a thorough clean before using them to produce this dinnerware, cutlery, and trays, so you don't have to worry about cleanliness.
 The sources for these products are renewable, too.
 No chemicals or artificial dyes are added even in the manufacturing stage.
 Even in production, only a tiny amount of energy is used compared to plastic disposables.
 No laminating is done too.
 The end products have a wooden look and a smooth finish.
 Because of all those factors, this tableware is biodegradable and compostable.